 The chugging, industrial metal of Rammstein is a resilient beast, surviving fluctuating trends over the last 25 years.

-With the German band’s much-anticipated seventh album having finally dropped earlier this year, we take a look back over the records that built the legend.
+With the German band’s much-anticipated seventh album having finally dropped last year, we take a look back over the records that built the legend.

 7) Rosenrot (2005)

 Originally dubbed Reise, Reise Volume Two, Rammstein’s fifth LP is a curious tome that the band didn’t even bother touring.
 Containing six cuts previously slated for Reise, Reise, it’s a disjointed effort glued together with some iron-clad bangers.
 Zerstören, Benzin and Mann gegen Mann all boast brutishly brilliant riffing synonymous with Rammstein, while Sharleen Spiteri and Bobo’s guest vocals on Stirb nicht vor mir are genuinely goosebump-inducing.
 Otherwise, a definite ‘fan-only’ affair.

 Now it’s just a matter of going, “So which album is less perfect?”
 While Herzeleid brought Rammstein into this horrible world and gave us Du riechst so gut and Wollt ihr das Bett in Flammen sehen?, their debut lacks the variety of later efforts.
 Still, it cemented their titanic Neue Deutsche Härte racket and proved that, despite all opposition, keyboards are cool.